 - Kosher salt and black pepper

-- ½ tsp red pepper flakes, more for later
+- ½ teaspoon red pepper flakes more for later

 - 2 inch piece Parmesan cheese rind

-- 1 to 2 tsp fresh lemon juice
+- 1 to 2 teaspoon fresh lemon juice

-- In a large pot, heat 2 tbsp extra virgin olive oil.
-Add chicken.
+- In a large pot, heat 2 tablespoon extra virgin olive oil.
+Add the chicken.
 Cook, tossing regularly until browned (about 5 to 7 minutes).
 Season with kosher salt and black pepper.
-Transfer chicken to a side plate for now.
+Transfer the chicken to a side plate for now.

 - In the same pot, add onions and saute for about 4 minutes over medium heat, tossing regularly until softened (if needed, add a little more extra virgin olive oil.)
-Add garlic, red pepper flakes, coriander, cumin, and rosemary.
+Add the garlic, red pepper flakes, coriander, cumin, and rosemary.
 Stir to combine.
-Cook for 30 seconds and up 1 minute over medium heat (watch to make sure garlic does not burn.)
+Cook, stirring regularly, for 30 seconds to 1 minute over medium heat (watch to make sure the garlic does not burn.)

-- Return chicken to the pot, add white beans (both the whole and smashed beans), broth, kale, and cheese rind.
+- Return the chicken to the pot, add the white beans (both the whole and smashed beans), broth, kale, and cheese rind.

 - Finally, stir in the lemon juice.
 Transfer to serving bowls and add a drizzle of good extra virgin olive oil.
 Serve with your favorite crusty bread.

-- Instructions for Crockpot white bean and kale soup: follow instructions for browning the chicken (step 1), then transfer to your crockpot.
+- Slow Cooker Instructions: follow instructions for browning the chicken (step 1), then transfer to your crockpot.
 Add the remaining ingredients EXCEPT the kale, and cook on high for 3 to 4 hours or on low for 6 to 8 hours.
 Be sure to stir the kale in about 45 minutes or so before soup is done cooking.

 - Tip for using dry beans instead of canned beans in this recipe: If you have some dry white beans that you'd like to use instead, you will need just over 1 cup of dry beans.
 Start with soaking them in plenty of water overnight.
 Drain and rinse well with cold water.
 To cook the beans before using in this recipe, place them in a large pot and cover with water by about 2 to 3 inches.
 Bring to a boil, skimming any foam that bubbles up to the top.
 Turn heat down and let simmer, partially covered, for 2 hours or until beans are soft.
 Use cooked beans in this recipe by following instructions above.
 (If you're making your white bean soup in the crockpot, it's still a good idea to soak the dry beans overnight, but you can through them in the crockpot from there with the rest of the ingredient and let cook until the beans are fully tender.)

 - Visit Our Online Shop to browse our collection of extra virgin olive oils and spices used in this recipe including coriander, cumin, and rosemary.